mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 The slow pace continued into January.
 And not only was the pace slow, the quality of the work degraded.

 When the project started, we communicated effectively.
 I'd give them feedback on the designs, and they'd integrate my feedback.
-But now, when I'd mention something like insufficient contrast between a text field and its surrounding color, it took three back-and-forths before they understood what I was saying.
+But now, when I'd say something like, "there's not enough contrast between the text input and the background," it took three back-and-forths before they understood what I was saying.

 ## "I don't know when we'll have the hours to finish"

 I emailed the CEO to ask what was going on.
 We had a call, and he apologized for the way the project was going.
 He admitted that things were bumpy internally at WebAgency.
 Their project manager quit in November, and the CEO was scrambling to cover those duties while also interviewing replacements.

-The reason I was seeing the degradation in quality was that they were busy with other clients.
-WebAgency _really_ wanted to work with me, but I was their only hourly client.
-They had to prioritize the retainer clients that made a long-term commitment to them.
+He confirmed that I wasn't imagining the drop in quality.
+They were busy with their larger clients, so they were squeezing my project into the gaps, but the designers probably aren't as focused as they were when we started.

 I said I understood I was a small client to them.
 I was willing to wait a few weeks until their other work slowed down.
 We both agreed that there were probably only 10-15 hours of design work left.
-I just wanted them to be high-quality October hours and not the harried, squeeze time in between other things hours I saw in December and January.
+I just wanted them to be high-quality October hours and not the harried, squeeze-in-whatever time I saw in December and January.

 "We'll definitely finish your project.
-I just don't know when we'll have the hours."
+I just don't know when we'll have the hours," the CEO told me.
 I asked if it would be done by March, and he said he wasn't sure.

 WebAgency's CEO did, however, have an idea for how we could complete the project quickly.